Dog Plays With A Tennis Ball

 • Prevent the tibia from internally rotating

-This article covers why the CCL becomes damaged, what signs to look for if your dog has a CCL sprain, and how your veterinarian will diagnose a CCL sprain.
+This article covers why the CCL becomes damaged, what signs to look for if your dog has a CCL disease, and how your veterinarian will diagnose CCL disease.

 Why does the CCL rupture?

-In people, the ACL typically ruptures as the result of a serious injury, often related to sports.
+In people, the ACL typically ruptures as the result of an acute injury, often related to sports.
 However, in dogs, CCL sprain is rarely the result of a traumatic injury.

 It is believed that mild inflammation, or synovitis, is present in the stifle joint prior to the CCL actually tearing.
 The ultimate cause of CCL disease is not fully understood but is the subject of a lot of research among veterinary scientists.